kasimoguzz/kasimoguzz/README.md

 🎓 &nbsp; I'm currently studying Computer Programing at the Ondokuz Mayis University.

-🔭 &nbsp; I’m currently learning javascript and Node.js
+🔭 &nbsp; I’m currently learning react

 🌱 &nbsp; I like to explore new technologies and develop software solutions.